Dirty-No/ft_printf-testing-tools/README.md

  # SETUP
 Just clone this repository where the Makefile for ft_printf is.

-You may have to change the headers path in the .c source files it isn't located at the same place as the Makefile
+You may have to change the libftprintf.h's path in the .c source files it isn't located at the same place as the Makefile
 # FEATURES
  - test.sh allows you to compile and run src/test.c
 - src/test.c contains :